Andes Birding Tours Colombia Bogota Monserrate Trips

 Day 10: Pereira

 From Tinamú, it is a 1-hour drive to the city of Pereira, which is a city in a mountainous, coffee-growing region of western Colombia known for mild Arabica beans.
 In the afternoon a visit to Santa Rosa de Cabal which is a small town that has the highest sighting records of the critically endangered Fuertes's Parrot, also known as the Indigo-winged Parrot.
 Other great birds to see include Mountain Avocetbill, Grey-breasted Mountain Toucan, Black-billed Mountain-Toucan, Ocellated Tapaculo, Hooded-Mountain Tanager, Red-crested Cotinga, Golden-plumed Parakeet and the Speckled-faced Parrot.
-From Santa Rosa de Cabal, it is a 1-hour drive to La Florida, where we will be staying at a house located on the Otún River.
+From Santa Rosa de Cabal, it is a 1-hour drive to La Florida, where we will be staying at a house located on the Otún River. for 2-nights.

 Day 11: Otún Quimbaya Nature Reserve

 From our house on the river, 1-hour drive to reach the beautiful Otún Quimbaya Nature Reserve, where birding happens mostly along a dirt road in front of the reserve’s main entrance.
 Species include: Chestnut-crowned Antpitta, Golden-plumed Parakeet, White-throated Quail-Dove, Grass-green and Blue-winged Tanager, White-throated Screech-Owl, Rufous-banded Owl, and Stygian Owl.
 Otun Quimbaya is well-known as the best site for the endemic, endangered and now very local Cauca Guan, as well as being a great site for Red-ruffed Fruitcrow, Chestnut Wood-Quail, Torrent Duck, Golden-plumed Parakeet, Stiles’s Tapaculo and Grayish Piculet.
 The birding is along fairly flat trails and a road.
 The understory is pretty navigable and open, making this a great place to look for Antpittas, Wood-Quails, the Colombia Screech-Owl, Wattled Guans, Black-billed Peppershrike, Whiskered Wren among others.
 Our favorite birds are the White-capped Dipper and the Andean-Cock-of the-Rock.
-Night at a basic hotel along the Otún River.

 Day 12: Bogotá

 After a morning of birding in a location that is excellent for viewing the Hooded Antpitta and the endangered Tapir, it is a 1.5-hour drive to the Pereira Airport where we will be taking a 1-hour flight back to Bogotá in the late afternoon.
+We will spent one or two nights at a hotel close to the airport, depending on whether you are leaving on day 13 or staying for the Agami Tour

 Day 13: Fly home or stay for Agami Trail